-Fes Festival of World Sacred Music
+Fes Festival of World Sacred Music 2022

 - Big evening concerts are held at Bab al Makina, the open-air parade ground in front of the Royal Palace.
 It’s off the western edge of this map, across Boujloud Square.

 - Free concerts are held each evening at Boujloud Square, close to Bab Boujloud.
 We’re currently not sure if this is happening in 2022.

 Seating and Ticketing